DTU-PAS/Rebar-segmentation-Ransac/README.md

 Improved method: A better way would be to create a mesh structure out of the point cloud.

+Identify the end of a rebar

+Identify rust

+Identify diameter of the rebars 10mm or 12mm, 16mm

+Identify the depth of each rebar

+Deliver centerline

 ## Built With
 [![build][build]][build-url]